Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Know your Stakeholders

 Incorporate clear instructions for keeping stakeholders informed as part of your project communication plan.
-Establish thresholds for when to communicate and how, accommodating their personal preferences, for example communicating via email or phone call.
+Establish thresholds for when to communicate and how to accommodate their personal preferences, for example, communicating via email or phone call.

 Don’t assume that any matter is too small to warrant your client’s attention—nor even an update for your agency’s owner.
 They may perceive something that seems to be a minor detail to you to be indicative of large issues for them.